settings icon

 The author starts the Hall of Faith list with names and a brief explanation about how they exercised faith.
 The author speaks of Abel, Enoch, Noah, Abraham, Sarah, Isaac, Jacob, Joseph, Moses, and Rahab.
 The ancient Jewish readers would have been well-acquainted with Old Testament history, so the author continues, “Time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets” (Hebrews 11:32).
 Their acts of faith are summarized: “Who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
 Women received back their dead by resurrection” (Hebrews 11:33–35).

 Then, after highlighting all the wonderful victories achieved by faith, the passage takes an unexpected turn: “Others were tortured, not accepting their release in order that they might obtain a better resurrection; and others experienced mockings and scourgings, yes, also chains and imprisonment.
-They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins and goatskins, being destitute, afflicted ill-treated (men of whom the world was not worthy) wandering in deserts and caves and holes in the ground” (Hebrews 11:35–38, NASB1995).
+They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins and goatskins, being destitute, afflicted ill-treated (men of whom the world was not worthy) wandering in deserts and caves and holes in the ground” (Hebrews 11:35–38, NASB).
 The life of faith does not mean things will always go well.
-A careful reader would not be surprised by this, for the very first man on the list, Abel, was killed because he pleased God.
+A careful reader would not be surprised by this, for the very first man on the list, Abel, pleased God and yet was killed.

 Ultimately, all of these in the Hall of Faith “gained approval through their faith, but did not receive what was promised because God had provided something better for us, so that apart from us they should not be made perfect” (Hebrews 11:39–40, NASB).
 In other words, the Hall of Faith can include the present readers if they will also exercise the same faith.
 In fact, the heroes of the faith will not experience all God intends for them until all of God’s plan has been completed, which includes the readers of Hebrews at that time and even today.
 The testimony of those in the Hall of faith should encourage all of us to press on, even in the face of persecution.
 God is faithful and always has been.